Making a Box Kite

 First, this kite requires more than a "very light" breeze to stay in the air.
 So if you can see barely any movement in the leaves of trees or bushes, perhaps take some other Dowel Series kite instead!

 At the other extreme, you might snap a cross piece if you attempt to fly in very windy weather.
-So, a nice average moderate breeze is best.
+So a fairly average moderate breeze is best.

 The Prusik knot on the bridle line can loosen off a little over time.
 If necessary, pull on all the lines to tighten the knot before a flying session.